-Now that the CAT and IIFT exams are behind you, it is time to focus on the other important entrance exams for this exam season.
-One of the most important exams in this cycle is XAT-2016 and considering the unique challenges posed by the exam, it is important for you to develop and use a customised exam strategy.
+Once you are done with the CAT and IIFT exams, it is time to focus on the other important entrance exams for the exam season.
+One of the most important exams in this cycle is XAT and considering the unique challenges posed by the exam, it is important for you to develop and use a customised exam strategy.

 Before I delve into the specifics of the exam, let's have a look at the exam pattern for the last year:

 |5 Reading Comprehensions||18|

 If you have a look at the table above, you can easily see that XAT is one of the most balanced exams that has questions from almost all the areas in Verbal Ability.
 This also means is that you need to increase the scope of your preparation in order to successfully master the exam and score well in it.